Brochure Builder

 Luke practises in the demanding area where Chancery meets Family.
 His expertise encompasses competing property interests, the subtle and complex issues surrounding trusts of land, and a wide range of family property disputes – frequently in the shadow of separation, divorce, bankruptcy or death.

-Best known for his work concerning the establishment and quantification of beneficial interests in real property in TLATA and Intervenor claims, Luke often applies his incisive approach to related issues which may arise in such cases or independently, such as proprietary estoppel, capacity, undue influence, illegality, mistake, entitlement to funds in joint bank accounts, and the equity of exoneration.
+Best known for his work concerning the establishment and quantification of beneficial interests in real property in TLATA and Intervenor claims, Luke often applies his incisive approach to related issues which may arise in such cases or independently, such as proprietary estoppel, capacity, undue influence, illegality, mistake, entitlement to funds in joint bank accounts, occupation rent, equitable accounting and the equity of exoneration.

 A genuine specialist, very experienced in civil and family litigation and equally at home providing persuasive advocacy or carefully reasoned advice, he frequently gives seminars and contributes articles to legal publications.